chrisman/chrisman.github.io/drafts/blogging.md

 - styles? inline

 - javascript? inline. a silly, toy language. only good for `onClick` or mouseover effects like window.alert or changing the color of a button.
+(Funny that one of the orginal, primary use cases of JavaScript was taken over by CSS!)

-- editor? notepad
+- editor? notepad (or if you have ftp'd into a server maybe some nano or vi)

 - buildtools? none. write it all by hand, and what you write is what you serve. ftp it to a remote server.

-I don't mean to over romanticize it, or be nostalgic for the way things were.
+I don't mean to over romanticize it, or be too nostalgic for the way things were.
 A lot of it sucked in retrospect.
 But a lot of it was great, and it was exciting times.

-Before popular blogging platforms, typically you just continued to update the same HTML or TXT file, adding new updates to the top of the file.
+Before modern blogging platforms, typically you just continued to update the same single HTML or TXT file, adding new updates to the top of the file.
 Perfectly simple.
 Literally there is nothing easier.
 I do long for simplicity.

 Anyway.
 After those early days came a lot of blogging platforms.